4d/docs/docs/Notes/updates.md

 - The 4D internal build numbering has been modified as of 4D v19 R7:
 	- releases up to 4D v19 R6 (included) are numbered 282xxx,
 	- releases from 4D v19 R7 will be numbered 100xxx.
 	Note that a specific 4D version is still uniquely identified by a branch name and a build number.
 The build number increases chronologically.
+- The ability to use Wakanda/4D Mobile REST protocol to call a project method has been removed.
+You can use [ORDA data model class functions](../REST/ClassFunctions.md) or [/4DACTION urls](../WebServer/httpRequests.md#4daction) instead.

 ### 4D v19 R6